 Environmental policies are a significant concern for the sustainable investment community.
-At the start of 2018, investment managers considered environmental criteria across $10.1 trillion in assets under management.
+At the start of 2020, investment managers considered environmental criteria across nearly $16 trillion in assets under management.
 Climate change was the most significant overall environmental factor in terms of assets under management.
 Money managers addressed climate change risk in their investment analysis across $4.2 trillion, while institutional asset owners addressed climate change issues across $2.6 trillion.

 Investors and businesses need policy certainty and long-term signals, including a price for carbon and incentives for energy efficiency and renewable energy, to make the significant capital allocations required for a transition to new energy system.
 Well-designed federal policy can help drive innovation, create jobs for US workers, benefit US consumers and bolster international efforts to curb climate change.

 Paris Climate Agreement: The exit of the United States from the Paris Agreement is unequivocally the wrong decision.
 It will harm the environment and damage the health and safety of the American people, our country's international reputation, and progress towards a vibrant, innovative and low carbon economy.
 In addition to concerns about negative environmental implications, there is also widespread concern among business leaders and investors that the US exit from the Paris Agreement harms the international reputation and competitiveness of US companies doing business abroad.